KeyboardKit/KeyboardKitPro/README.md

 }
 ```

-The setup view builder provides an `unowned` controller reference to help avoiding memory leaks.
-Use it to access its state and services, and avoid passing it around.

-For more information, please see the [online documentation][Documentation] and [getting-started guide][Getting-Started].
+For more information, please see the [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc.
+The [online documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo App

-The [KeyboardKit repository][KeyboardKit] has a demo app that shows how to display keyboard state, link to system settings, etc. It has two keyboards:
+The [KeyboardKit repository][KeyboardKit] has a demo app that shows how to display keyboard state, link to system settings, etc.

+The demo app has two keyboards:

 * `Keyboard` uses KeyboardKit and a standard `SystemKeyboard`.
 * `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.